lfmunoz/documents/_posts/2020-11-27-http-rest-bad-design.md

 Imagine your requirements for a design wasn't to support some RPC technology but instead it was support all RPC technologies.
 This may seem like a lot of unnecessary work to some, but I would say it takes similar effort to at least support the possibility and it follows the principle of **Design For Change**.
 I will pick a technology but at the same time I am also designing it like I'm going to change to another ( HTTP, gRPC, WebSocket, Kafka, AMPQ, STOMP, etc).
 When there is no coupling it doesn't make a difference how the data is arriving.

 The problem is that technologies will tilt you into coupling your code.
-For example HTTP REST wants you to split your data into a header and body payload.
+For example HTTP REST wants you to split your data into a header and body payload:

 ```
 DELETE /api/appSpecific/{id}